AlexisMasseron/copyrightly.io/README.md

 This contract implements the registration of evidences based on uploading content to IPFS.
 It behaves as an evidence provider for the contract specified when adding the evidence.
-However, the contract has to be registered as and allowed evidence provider in that contract, in the case of these tests the *Manifestations* contract.
+However, the contract has to be registered as and allowed evidence provider, in the case of these tests in the *Manifestations* contract.

 Multiple evidences should be accumulated for the same manifestation, but just if they are new ones and if the manifestation they are evidences for exists.
-Finally, only the owner of *Manifestations* can register an evidence provider.
-Finally, it is tested that just the owner of *Manifestations* can register a new provider that then can add evidences as usual.
+Finally, only the owner of *Manifestations* can register evidence providers.
+It is tested that just the owner of *Manifestations* can register a new provider that then can add evidences as usual.

 [uploadevidences.test.js](test/uploadevidences.test.js)